galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 >    - "Database with clade-specific marker genes" to `locally cached`
 >    - "Cached database with clade-specific marker genes" to `MetaPhlAn2 clade-specific marker genes`
 >
-> This step may take a couple of minutes :coffee:
+> This step may take a couple of minutes.
 {: .hands_on}

 3 files are generated: